-Leveraging.
-The least utilised core role was leveraging, which was employed in most cases to carry out activities in the Nutrition (35) and ANC/PNC (11) intervention packages.
-This core role received a comparatively small share of total UNICEF allocations (5%) .
-However, this data should be interpreted with caution, as successful leveraging is not merely the result of a stand-alone programme activity/intervention, but accomplished through a set of activities and interventions carried out over an extended period, often using other core roles.
+Leveraging resources for children.
+This core role received a comparatively small share of total UNICEF financial allocations (5%).
+However, this data should be interpreted with caution, as successful leveraging is not merely the result of a standalone programme activity/intervention, but accomplished through a set of activities and interventions carried out over an extended period, often using other core roles.
 For example, successful leveraging of government resources to finance MNCH services under the Basic Benefit Package (BBP) in Kazakhstan, Moldova and Serbia required multiple forms of UNICEF engagement.
-These included monitoring & evaluation (obtaining evidence regarding financial access bottlenecks for children and women); disseminating evidence and advocating for policy change and an increase in public health expenditures through "voice for children"; facilitating national dialogue; and facilitating condusive policy and legislation through knowledge exchange; as well as policy advice and technical assistance.
+These included monitoring & evaluation (obtaining evidence regarding financial access bottlenecks for children and women); disseminating evidence and advocating for policy change and an increase in public health expenditures through "voice for children"; facilitating national dialogue; and facilitating enabling policy and legislation through knowledge exchange; as well as policy advice and technical assistance.